Join your fellow parishioners for an enjoyable evening of baseball as we cheer on the Front Royal Cardinals.

 St. John the Baptist’s parents have a variety of education options for their children.
 However, the cost of some choices challenge family budgets.
 The Catholic Education Tuition Assistance (CETA) program provides financial assistance to those families who apply (click here for a copy of the application) and are found most deserving.
 Please support the effort to provide our children with the education they deserve.
-Visit https://membership.faithdirect.net/givenow/VA922 to make an immediate gift or set up a recurring donation through Faith Direct (https://membership.faithdirect.net/session/VA922).
+Visit ParishSoft to make a donation.

 A pamphlet is available to learn more about CETA.